thungan1909/leetcode-problems/Q1481_M_LeastNumberOfUniqueIntegersAfterKRemovals/README.md

 ## Implementation

-You can find the implementation in [JavaScript Solution](solution.js)
+You can find the implementation in [JavaScript Solution](solution.js) or in [Leetcode solution](https://leetcode.com/problems/least-number-of-unique-integers-after-k-removals/solutions/4736282/beats-97-44-of-users-with-javascript-least-number-of-unique-integers-after-k-removals/)